 An instructor can pose any number or type of question on the MAP form; the instructor can also edit, omit and/or add questions to the MAP that provide feedback that is beneficial to their course.
 In order to maintain anonymity, no identifying information may be asked on the form.

-1. Once the request for a MAP is received, CEITL staff sends you an email message about the MAP to share with students.Schedule a MAP for your course.
+1. Once the request for a MAP is received, CEITL staff sends you an email message with a link to the MAP webform that you share with your students.Schedule a MAP for your course.

 2. Share with students the CEITL letter with instructions on how and when to access the online MAP.
 To boost participation, instructors are encouraged to take a few minutes before or after class for students to complete the online MAP.Administer the MAP to your students.